Madara Uchiha: Creation and design

 Madara originated from Masashi Kishimoto's desire to elaborate on the ending to the manga series Naruto.
 Once the series began its second part, simply referred to as "Part II" in the manga and Shippuden in the anime, Kishimoto felt the need to create a story arc that would emphasize the tragedy of wars, leading to the final arc which would include a war.
 According to Kishimoto, Naruto and his group were weak as children in the first part and he wanted to make them stronger in the second part.
 This is the reason he introduced the Akatsuki (and later on Madara) as their enemies.
 In an interview, Kishimoto asserted that making the villains "flamboyant" was one of the "guiding principles" he followed.
-It was his desire to create villains with "powerful auras".
+He desired to create villains with "powerful auras".
 Madara appears late in the manga, as one of the masterminds leading to the fourth shinobi world war, in the final arc.
 Nevertheless, he wanted to make him an engaging antagonist who would clash with Sasuke Uchiha and the Tailed Beast known as the Ten Tails to give the storyline a proper conclusion.

 According to Kishimoto, Madara is not just like any other character introduced in the series.
 He created Madara as a character with no weaknesses.
-As one of the antagonists in the story, Kishimoto designed Madara as the antithesis to the protagonists' values, a perfect anti-hero.
+As one of the central antagonists in the story, Kishimoto designed Madara Uchiha to serve as a complex figure whose methods and goals contrast sharply with the protagonists' values, epitomizing the traits of an anti-villain.
+Unlike a traditional villain, Madara's actions are driven by a desire to create a world without conflict, believing that his radical approach—creating a new world order through the Infinite Tsukuyomi—is the only viable solution to end the relentless cycle of war and suffering.
+His methods, although unethical and extreme, stem from a vision of peace, setting him apart from typical antagonistic figures who pursue power or chaos for selfish reasons.
+This blend of noble intentions with morally ambiguous actions makes Madara an exemplary anti-villain, as his goals, while seemingly benevolent, are achieved through questionable means that challenge the moral foundations of the story's protagonists.
 Kishimoto also said Naruto always defeated his enemies without intending to kill them by settling disputes with words since his battle with Nagato.
-Naruto truly forgave his enemy instead of having kill them, a concept Kishimoto liked but which no other shonen manga truly followed.
-Kishimoto found the idea of the two characters interacting and settling their differences more interesting and challenging, rather than killing them.
+Naruto truly forgave his enemy instead of having to kill them, a concept Kishimoto liked but which no other shonen manga truly followed.
+Kishimoto found the idea of the two characters interacting and settling their differences more interesting, and challenging, rather than killing them.
 So from the Nagato battle onwards, he decided to introduce the resurrected Madara to have someone to beat.
 According to Kishimoto, this was one of the reasons why he introduced Edo-Madara into the storyline.
 But he confessed this was complicated at first.
 It ended up with confusion about the difference between the two characters.